Mother’s Day in Philadelphia

 Chez Colette at the Sofitel Hotel

 From 12:30 to 4 p.m., treat Mom to a decadent lunch buffet at Chez Colette at the Sofitel Hotel.
-For $55 per person (and half-price for children under the age of 12), indulge in a meal of items from the raw bar, carving station, desserts and more.
-Lunch also includes a glass of complimentary champagne.
-The full lunch buffet menu is available right here.
+For $65 per person, indulge in a meal of items from the raw bar, carving station, desserts and Bloody Mary bar.
+There’s also a kids’ table.

 Bistro St. Tropez

 Take Mom’s taste buds on a trip to France at Bistro St. Tropez’s Mother’s Day brunch.
-Enjoy three courses of French menu items including a lobster, lemon and goat cheese tart, filet mignon and crème brulée.
-Brunch rings in at $48 per person plus tax and gratuity and is available from 11 a.m. to 6 p.m.
+Enjoy three courses of French menu items including a lobster, onion and goat cheese tart, filet mignon and crème brulée.
+Brunch rings in at $55 per person, plus tax and gratuity, and is available from 11 a.m. to 6 p.m.

 The Lounge at the Four Seasons Hotel

-All day long, from 10 a.m. to 6 p.m. this Mother’s Day, the Lounge at the Four Seasons Hotel serves up a buffet of salads, omelets, waffles, desserts and freshly-carved meat for $105 for adults and $53 for children ages 5 through 12.
+Brunch is an all day affair (10 a.m. to 4 p.m.) this Mother’s Day at the lounge at the Four Seasons Philadelphia Hotel.
+A luxurious buffet of salads, omelets, waffles, dessert and freshly carved meat runs for $105 per adults and $53 for children ages 5 through 12.

 Festivals and Events